 There is so much more to barbecue sauce that what is found on the grocery store shelves.
 Barbecue sauce is as varied as barbecue and it really is important to match the flavors with the foods.
-These ten recipes are some of the best barbecue sauces I could find (and meticulously improve over the decades).
+These Top 10 Barbecue Sauce Recipes are some of the best barbecue sauces I could find.
+Plus, they have been meticulously improved over the decades.
 Whether you are looking for something to slather on ribs, or just a quick homemade condiment, start with these.
 I'm sure that you will love them and over the years adapt them to your own barbecue perfection.

 Kansas City Barbecue Sauce